 How to Approach your Loved One’s Relapse

 - Confront.
 The only way you can help them is if they admit and ask for help.
-If not stay on the above plan for self.
+If not, stay on the above plan for yourself.

-- Remove all alcohol and prescription meds you may have from any place they may have access.
+- Remove all alcohol and prescription medications you may have from any place they may have access to.

 - Offer support in the form of getting them back on track.
 This includes getting them back into detox, treatment, or reconnected to their recovery path whichever is more inappropriate.